 A normal is a vector that is typically orthogonal to a polygon's plane.
 It is used in lighting and subdivision, but intuitively you can think of it as describing which direction on the mesh is "outward".
 All polygons have two sides, so there are two ways each normal can point.
 Most of the meshes you will be dealing with are "watertight", that is to say that they form one continuous closed surface.
 A sphere and a cube are examples of watertight models, a single plane is not.
 For watertight meshes, if a polygon is seen by a camera, then the normal should be pointing roughly towards the camera, not inwards toward the enclosed area.

 If you have modeled your mesh correctly, then fixing normal problems is easy.
-The fastest way is to select your mesh and Conform the normals (Normals → Conform).
+The fastest way is to select your mesh and Conform the normals (Mesh Display → Conform).
 This will make all the normals point in a consistent fashion.
 This doesn't mean they are correct, just consistent.
-If conform picks the wrong direction, you can reverse them by using Reverse (Normals → Reverse).
+If conform picks the wrong direction, you can reverse them by using Reverse (Mesh Display → Reverse).
 If you need to adjust the size which normals are displayed in Maya, you can use Display → Polygons → Normals Size....

 When creating a complex subdivision surface such as a face, small variations in the position of vertices can cause unseemly distortions in the subdivision surface.
-One tool to deal with this problem is the Sculpt Geometry Tool (Mesh → Sculpt Geometry Tool).
-Instead of acting on one vertex at a time, this tool affects an area of vertices according to the set operation.
-In the Tool Settings are various operations such as Push, Pull, Smooth, Relax, and Erase.
+Several tools to deal with this problem are the Sculpting Tools (Mesh Tools → Sculpting Tools).
+Instead of acting on one vertex at a time, these tools can affect an area of vertices according to the set operation.
+There are various tool operations to choose from such as Flatten, Pinch, Smooth, Relax, and Scrape.
 Smooth and Relax are good for fixing the problems caused by uneven vertices, however Smooth tends to flatten a surface, so Relax is a better choice for curved surfaces.
-Push and Pull's actions are fairly obvious.
-Erase will remove deformations from previous sculpting.
+We will get into these tools in more detail in another exercise.